Idaho Sports Betting

 (2) Gambling is a misdemeanor.

-Because Idaho’s broad prohibition of gambling is written into the state’s constitution, legalization would require a constitutional amendment.
-As a result, legalizing sports betting or online gambling in Idaho is not only contingent on lawmakers successfully passing a bill into law by a two-thirds majority but also upon voters approving a constitutional amendment.
+As a result, legalizing sports betting in Idaho is contingent on lawmakers successfully passing a bill into law by a two-thirds majority, and voters approving a constitutional amendment.

-That does not mean Idaho sports betting or online gambling are no-hope issues, though.
-A 2002 proposition succeeded in redefining slot machines at tribal casinos as “not slot machines.”
-If lawmakers and voters were able to agree on amending the constitution in favor of gambling once before, they can do it again.
+If lawmakers and voters were able to agree on amending the constitution in favor of gambling once before, they could do it again.

-State officials haven’t officially come out against online gambling in Idaho but they also haven’t committed to it.
-In 2012, the state’s lottery director said this:
+State officials haven’t officially come out against online betting in Idaho but they also haven’t committed to it.

 “It depends on how it would be structured.
 We want to make sure that we’re sensitive to the brick and mortar retail network for the basic scratch games.
 And, we would need legislative and the governor’s approval and we have not suggested that we go down that path in Idaho.
 But, we do support states’ rights for those that wish to do so.”